Met0o/Papyrus/README.md

 ## Endpoints

-- `/predict`: POST endpoint for prediction based on embedded documents.
+- `/predict`: A POST endpoint for inference based on embedded documents.
-- `/interact`: POST endpoint for inference without using embedded documents.
+- `/interact`: A POST endpoint for direct model interactions without the need for embedded documents.
-- `/collections`: GET endpoint to retrieve available collections.
+- `/collections`: A GET endpoint to list the available collections.
-- `/status`: GET endpoint to check the status of the model and device.
+- `/status`: A GET endpoint to verify the model's status and the device it's running on.